Fishing industry in Portugal: History

 Vestiges of a Roman fish preserving plant, Setúbal.

-Roman ruins of fish processing facilities were found across the Portuguese coast.
+Roman ruins of fish processing facilities have been found across the Portuguese coast.
 Garum (a type of fermented fish sauce) of Lusitania (present-day Portugal) was highly prized in Rome.
 It was shipped to Rome directly from the harbour of Lacobriga (present-day Lagos).
 The fishing and fish processing industry was so important in the territory that ruins of a former Roman garum factory can be even visited today in the downtown of Lisbon's old quarter.
+Other remains of fish processing facilities include the Roman ruins of Creiro, Troia and Cerro da Vila.

-Fish has been an important staple for the entire Portuguese population at least since the Portuguese Age of Discovery.
-The Portuguese population is among the world's largest per capita fish consumers.
-Portuguese cuisine includes a variety of fish and other seafood-based dishes, some of them renowned internationally.
+Fish has been an important staple for the entire Portuguese population since, at least, the Portuguese Age of Discovery.
+Before refrigeration, there was a need to preserve fish; drying and salting are ancient techniques to keep fish preserved, with both nutrients and flavor.
+The Portuguese used this method of drying and salting on several fish from their waters, but the ideal fish came from much further north.
+With the "discovery" of Newfoundland in 1497, Portuguese fishermen started fishing its cod-rich Grand Banks.
+Thus, bacalhau (salted cod) became a staple of the Portuguese cuisine, nicknamed fiel amigo (faithful friend).
+It also became a major part of the Portuguese trade industry but, as funds stopped being allocated to the fishing industry, it began to be mostly consumed locally and eventually started to be imported, especially from the town of Kristiansund in Norway.